Cyrus H. Gordon: Biography

 Gordon was born in Philadelphia, Pennsylvania, the son of Lithuanian emigrant and physician Benjamin Gordon.
 He was raised in an upper class Jewish family with a particular emphasis on devotion to Jewish learning, rational thinking, as well as an openness to secular learning.
-As a scholar he followed an education track typical of elite European philological scholars; Gordon began studying Hebrew at age five and became interested in both Greek and Latin as a young child.
+As a scholar he followed an education track typical of elite European philological scholars: Gordon began studying Hebrew at age five and became interested in both Greek and Latin as a young child.

 Gordon took his B.A., M.A., and Ph.D. at the University of Pennsylvania, and also took courses at both nearby Gratz College and Dropsie College.
 These three institutions had specialized programs in the Bible, classics, and ancient Near East, all of which contributed to Gordon's historical-philological bent.
 At these universities, Gordon studied Old Persian and Sanskrit as well.

 As an American Schools of Oriental Research (ASOR) fellow, Gordon spent the first half of the 1930s in the Near East working out of both the Baghdad and Jerusalem centers.
 Gordon dug with Leonard Woolley at Ur, and worked with Flinders Petrie at Tell el-'Ajjul.
 He worked with W. F. Albright at Tell Beit Mirsim, and accompanied Nelson Glueck on his explorations in Transjordan.
 He was involved in the examination and translation of the Egyptian Tell el-Amarna tablets while with the J.D.S.
 Pendlebury expedition.

 Despite this impressive pedigree, when Gordon returned to the U.S. in 1935, he was unable to find a permanent academic position, primarily due to the Depression but also because of academic antisemitism.
 Therefore, he took a series of temporary positions at Johns Hopkins University (under Albright), at Smith College, and at the Institute for Advanced Study in Princeton, New Jersey.

 World War II

 During World War II, Gordon served in the U.S. military, volunteering for the Army in 1942, at the age of 33.
-As the head of a new cryptanalysis team, Gordon and other linguists used their collective skills in deciphering and analyzing coded languages.
+As the head of a new cryptanalysis team, Gordon and other linguists used their collective skills in deciphering and analyzing encrypted messages.
 The Nazis and the Japanese sent coded messages, not just in German and Japanese, but also in such languages as Arabic, Turkish, and Persian.
 Gordon later remarked that his cryptography work for the U.S. Army provided him with the tools he later used in his work with the Minoan script designated Minoan Linear A. Later in the war, Lieutenant Gordon was assigned to the Middle East, serving in the Mediterranean, Egypt, Palestine, Iraq, and eventually in Iran.
 There he learned to speak Modern Persian.
 He had various duties in Iran, including serving as interpreter or intermediary with local officials and rulers.
 He also found the time to engage in scholarship.
 He visited major archaeological sites of ancient Persia, and published a treatise on a number of Aramaic Incantation bowls from the collection of the Teheran Museum.